Chart Color Schemes

 Benalla is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Benalla's dwelling structures, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings.
-This compares to Non-Metro Vic.'s 89.9% houses and 10.1% other dwellings.
+Benalla's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
 Home ownership in Benalla stood at 44.5%, with mortgaged dwellings at 28.3% and rented ones at 27.2%.
-The median monthly mortgage repayment was $1,253, below Non-Metro Vic.'s average of $1,300.
-Median weekly rent in Benalla was $250, matching Non-Metro Vic.'s figure but significantly lower than the national average of $375.
-Nationally, Benalla's mortgage repayments were substantially lower at $1,863.
+The median monthly mortgage repayment was $1,253, below Non-Metro Vic.'s average of $1,430.
+The median weekly rent in Benalla was $250, compared to Non-Metro Vic.'s $285.
+Nationally, Benalla's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing